hypothesis/frontend-shared/docs/developing.md

 You can view the pattern library at http://localhost:4001/

+The pattern library is hosted at https://patterns.hypothes.is/.
+It gets deployed automatically when a new package version is published.

+It can be manually deployed using the [deploy workflow](https://github.com/hypothesis/frontend-shared/actions/workflows/deploy.yml)

 ## Testing locally with other projects

 This section explains how to test other applications (e.g. [`client`](https://github.com/hypothesis/client), `lms`) with